filtron/MarkovKernels.jl/README.md

 NormalKernel # Vector valued Normal kernels DiracKernel  # Vector valued Dirac kernels

-Likelihood   # AbstractMarkovKernel paired with a measurement
+LogLike   # AbstractMarkovKernel paired with a measurement
 ```

 The following type union is used to represent the (conditional) covariance: